 Laura Vanderkam questions the status quo and helps her readers rediscover their true passions and beliefs in pursuit of more meaningful lives.

-Laura Vanderkam is the author of I Know How She Does It: How Successful Women Build Lives That Work (Portfolio, June 9, 2015).
+Laura Vanderkam is the author of I Know How She Does It: How Successful Women Make the Most of Their Time.
 Based on a time diary study of 1001 days in the lives of professional women and their families, this book takes a practical approach to the question of how people combine work and family while enjoying their own sweet time too.

 Laura is also the author of What the Most Successful People Do Before Breakfast (Portfolio, 2013), 168 Hours: You Have More Time Than You Think (Portfolio, 2010), and All the Money in the World: What the Happiest